alfazet/musing/README.md

 - Play audio files of multiple formats: mp3, aac, flac, wav, aif, ogg (powered by [symphonia](https://github.com/pdeljanov/Symphonia)).
 - Manage and query your music colletion with a simple JSON-based protocol.
 - Extract metadata (titles, albums, genres, even cover art) from tracks.
-- And do all of it blazingly f... sorry, I'll stop now...

 ## Installation
 Install Musing from cargo (`cargo install musing`) or download the source code and build it on your own.
-For Windows users there's a prebuild binary available in [Releases](https://github.com/alfazet/musing/releases).
+For Windows users there's a prebuilt binary available in [Releases](https://github.com/alfazet/musing/releases).

 ## Usage and configuration
 Simply run `musing -m=<MUSIC_DIR>`, where `<MUSIC_DIR>` is the directory where you store your music collection.
 Musing will then index all files in this directory (and recursively in its subdirectories) and create a music database out of them.